ypaulsussman/yblog/content/other_peoples_lines.md

 Beautiful young people are accidents of nature, but beautiful old people are works of art. -Eleanor Roosevelt, diplomat and writer (1884-1962)

 If a man walks in the woods for love of them half of each day, he is in danger of being regarded as a loafer.
 But if he spends his days as a speculator, shearing off those woods and making the earth bald before her time, he is deemed an industrious and enterprising citizen. -Henry David Thoreau, naturalist and author (1817-1862)

-Of course, it's possible to love a human being -- if you don't know them too well. -Charles Bukowski, writer (1920-1994)
+Of course, it's possible to love a human being - if you don't know them too well. -Charles Bukowski, writer (1920-1994)

 Never attribute to malice that which can be adequately explained by stupidity. -Hanlon's Razor

 Kindness is in our power, even when fondness is not. -Samuel Johnson, lexicographer (1709-1784)

 Try to learn something about everything and everything about something. -Thomas Huxley, biologist (1825-1895)

 The end of the human race will be that it will eventually die of civilization. -Ralph Waldo Emerson, writer and philosopher (1803-1882)

 What is the function of a critic?
 So far as I am concerned, he can do me one or more of the following services: 1) Introduce me to authors or works of which I was hitherto unaware.
 2) Convince me that I have undervalued an author or a work because I had not read them carefully enough.
 3) Show me relations between works of different ages and cultures which I could never have seen for myself because I do not know enough and never shall.
-4) Give a “reading” of a work which increases my understanding of it.
-5) Throw light upon the process of artistic “Making.”
+4) Give a "reading" of a work which increases my understanding of it.
+5) Throw light upon the process of artistic "Making."
 6) Throw light upon the relation of art to life, to science, economics, ethics, religion, etc. -W. H. Auden, The Dyer’s Hand

 Drama is life with the dull bits cut out. -Alfred Hitchcock, film-maker (1899-1980)